hyoo14/nbcait5prj2_re/readme.md

-# Relation Extraction o between entities within a sentence
+# Relation Extraction between entities within a sentence

 Creating an artificial intelligence model to predict the attributes and relationships of words (entities) in a sentence.